Lao People's Revolutionary Party: Ideology

 and points out practical ways to advance the revolution in Laos."
 Party pamphlets further note that it was Karl Marx and Friedrich Engels that discovered the universal principles of communism.

 In December 1975, at the 3rd Plenary Session of the 2nd Central Committee, the party made clear its intention to skip the capitalist phase in its advance towards socialism.
 However, the same plenary session considered the socialist transformation of agriculture (collectivisation) as unlikely considering the country's level of development.
 It went on to say that the LPRP had no intention of abolishing capitalist property relations.
 The reigning belief was that the country's low level of political and cultural maturity, the LPRP's weak organisational capacity, and the state sector's immaturity made it impossible to skip capitalism and immediately initiate socialist construction.
-The party thus decided on a long-term strategy of transitioning towards socialism: (1) it sought to eliminate traces of imperialism, colonialism, and feudalism, while building a people's democratic regime by extending administrative power from the centre to the grassroots; and (2) normalising people's lives by reestablishing capitalist relations alongside establishing new socialist relations of production.
+The party thus decided on a long-term strategy of transitioning towards socialism: (1) it sought to eliminate traces of imperialism, colonialism, and feudalism, while building a people's democratic state by extending administrative power from the centre to the grassroots; and (2) normalising people's lives by reestablishing capitalist relations alongside establishing new socialist relations of production.

 In October 1975, the 3rd Plenary Session of the 2nd Central Committee further clarified party ideology.
 Kaysone Phomvihane believed that Laos was facing a dialetical struggle against American imperialism and its local puppets.
 This he identified as part of a "two-line struggle" between socialism and capitalism.
 At the 5th Plenary Session of the 2nd Central Committee, Kaysone Phomvihane stated that "the struggle against imperialism, struggle between them and us, class struggle, and struggle to build a new regime were related to 'who is winning over whom' between socialism and capitalism".
 This ideological change to the "two-line struggle" needed to be followed by speeding up socialist construction.
 In February 1977, the 4th Plenary Session of the 2nd Central Committee decided that nationalisation and collectivisation were the means to accomplish this.
 Kaysone Phomvihane quipped "that abolishing feudalistic ownership and exploitation, confiscating the assets of a reactionary feudalist and comprador capitalists ... [and] constructing socialist relations of production in the state economy based on two forms of primary ownership: ownership by all the people and collective ownership."

 In 1979, at the 7th Plenary Session of the 2nd Central Committee, the party line changed yet again, and now emphasised introducing market relations into the economy.
 The decision was grounded in the idea that the transition to socialism was a long historical process, and that Laos was still in the early stages of socialism.
 The party confirmed that the state and collective enterprises would play a major role in the economy, but that state capitalism, private ownership, and individual economic activity would continue and be utilised by the state for socialist construction.
 According to economist Norihiko Yamada: